naodhu/tictactoe/README.md

 ## Introduction

-Tic Tac Toe is a classic two-player game where players take turns marking spaces in a 3x3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
-This project is a modern web-based version of the game, built using HTML, CSS, and JavaScript with a React frontend.
+Tic Tac Toe is a simple, classic two-player game where players take turns marking spaces in a 3x3 grid.
+The first player to align three of their marks in a horizontal, vertical, or diagonal row wins.
+This project is a modern web version of the game built using HTML, CSS, and JavaScript.

 ## Features

-- **Responsive Design**: The game is designed to be fully responsive and works well on desktop and mobile devices.
+- **Responsive Design**: Works well on both desktop and mobile devices.
-- **Modern UI/UX**: Styled with Bootstrap, Font Awesome, and custom CSS for a polished look.
-- **Animations**: Integrated with Animate.css for smooth animations.
+- **Dynamic Gameplay**: Tracks the current player, declares winners, and detects draws.
-- **Dynamic Scoreboard**: Keeps track of wins, losses, and draws.
+- **Scoreboard**: Keeps track of wins, losses, and draws.
-- **Stylish Symbols**: X and O symbols are styled using Font Awesome icons.
+- **Stylish Interface**: Custom design with animated transitions and Font Awesome icons.

 ## Installation

 ### Prerequisites

-- [Node.js](https://nodejs.org/) (version 12.x or later)
-- [npm](https://www.npmjs.com/) (comes with Node.js)
+To run the project locally, you only need a web browser.

 ### Steps